Heather says:

 This recipe for stewed chicken is a frequent request and a great use for those giant bags of leg quarters.

 Leg quarters on sale are a mixed blessing.
-I’m not a huge fan of dark meat, but with the right seasoning I can be persuaded.
-My usual go to is a recipe for garlic and soy chicken thighs, but now -when the weather is cooler- I’ll be reaching for stewed chicken.
+I’m not a huge fan of dark meat, but with the right seasoning, I can be persuaded.
+My usual go-to is a recipe for garlic and soy chicken thighs, but now -when the weather is cooler- I’ll be reaching for stewed chicken.

 Can you blame me?

-The recipe uses the braising technique which produces a very tender chicken dish.
+The recipe uses the braising technique, which produces a very tender chicken dish.

-Stewed Chicken Recipe Ingredients:
+Stewed Chicken

-- 3 – 5 pounds chicken parts
+- 3 - 5 pounds of chicken parts

 - 1/4 cup lemon juice